 A carotid duplex ultrasound was used to measure the ‘intima-media thickness’ of the carotid artery, which is the first sign of carotid arterial disease.
 Snorers were found to have an elevated intima-media thickness with no statistical significant differences found in patients with other traditional risk factors to heart health – diabetes, smoking, hypercholesterolemia and hypertension.

-Why You Shouldn’t Ignore Snoring?
+You Shouldn’t Ignore Your Habit Of Snoring

 It is imperative that this habit isn’t ignored since this new research makes it evident that most snorers, even those who do not suffer from sleep apnea, experience undesirable changes in the carotid artery.
 These changes could be caused for a variety of reasons – stress, trauma to the artery and even inflammation that is caused due to the vibrations within the body when a person snores.